mrflix/kirby-protocol/README.md

 ### 3.1 `actions` (required)

-Define how the actions you're tracking should get displayed:
+Define how the actions should get displayed:

 ```php
 return [